dotnet/diagnostics/documentation/dotnet-monitor.md

 ```
 #### Running in a Kubernetes cluster

-When running in a cluster, it is recommend to run the `dotnet-monitor` container as a sidecar alongside your application container in the pod.
-This sample Kubernetes manifest shows how to configure your deployment to include a sidecar container.
+When running in a cluster, it is recommend to run the `dotnet-monitor` container as a sidecar alongside your application container in the same pod.
+The sample Kubernetes manifest below shows how to configure your deployment to include a sidecar container.

 ```yaml
 apiVersion: apps/v1